JdavidRamirez/Pipeline-using-pipe/README.md

 * Convert strings to numbers.

 * Label numeric values as "high" or "moderate" based on the column mean.

-The logic is simple, but pipe() helps keep the steps clean and easy to follow.

-**Note:** While this example is basic, I used pipe() for practice and to show how it can improve clarity in small projects.

 ---

 ##  Dataset